-Project Duration - The time over which project activities are to be monitored, verified and carbon sequestration claims are to be made.
-Projects can be up to 100 years in duration.
+Project Duration - begins from the start date and is the time over which carbon sequestration claims are to be made.
+Projects can be up to 100 years duration.

 Project End Date - The last day a project accounts for carbon sequestration.
 Project end date = project start date + project duration.
 If start date = 01/04//2013 and project duration is 100 years, then end date is 31/03/2113.